 Maybe she had spent the morning practicing Britten's "Come Now Aroundel" and Mozart's "Durch Zartlichkeit" in her full, rich, trained, womanly voice for her upcoming audition.
-But then, on her way to her choral rehearsal, she had to lose 20 years and switch genders to go rehearse Harris's "Fair as the Heaven."
+But then, on her way to her choral rehearsal, she had to lose 20 years and switch genders to go rehearse Harris' "Fair as the Heaven."

 Maybe she was upset because unlike her colleagues who went out for beers and queso after last night's performance, she had to go home quietly — and starving — because she needed to get up and sound like a boy again the next morning.
-Or she was bummed because she did have a little hummus after the concert and dang!
-That does give her reflux!
+Or she was bummed because she did have a little hummus after the concert and — dang! — that does give her reflux!

-Or maybe she was upset because she overheard a bass or an alto saying, "sometimes it's just better if I don't warm up," and she thought about all the things she could have done with her time if she had those 45 minutes [a day] back.
+Or maybe she was upset because she overheard a bass or an alto saying, "Sometimes, it's just better if I don't warm up."
+And she thought about all the things she could have done with her time if she had those 45 minutes (a day) back.

-Stefanie Moore from Baltimore says "we must have an understanding of choral technique and solo technique and be able to switch back and forth.
+Stefanie Moore from Baltimore says, "We must have an understanding of choral technique and solo technique and be able to switch back and forth.
 We have to have the ability to sing the word 'birthday' on a high Q-sharp.
 The hardest part is stamina.
 Can you rehearse a pianissimo unison with nine other girls over and over because the tenors are singing the wrong notes and not lose your temper?
 I mean, who could?"

 Kathlene Ritch from Santa Fe echoes my pain: "It's not easy to be the top part.
 You are so exposed, and you're expected to float, sing like a boy, then change to Verdi size, all within the same piece."

 Thankfully, there are many choral directors who fully understand this and who seldom ask this of you.
 I get to sing for many of them!
 But the truth is, this reality exists for a reason because we all at times like that sound!
-Even us sopranos do!
-Can you imagine Tallis's If Ye Love Me a la Anna Netrebko?
+Even we sopranos do!
+Can you imagine Tallis' "If Ye Love Me" á la Anna Netrebko?
 There are times when we all cave in after 20 minutes of trying to tune something and just ask if we can sing it straight tone.
 Please.

 Anyway, just give that soprano a day (and maybe a beer and queso after the last concert).
-She'll remember why her part is awesome:
+She'll remember why her part is awesome.